petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

     exit
     ```

 Your database server is ready for DXP.
+See [Database Configuration for Cluster Nodes](./database-configuration-for-cluster-nodes.md) for more information.

 ## Start a File Store Server

 A DXP cluster requires a File Store accessible to all of the DXP cluster nodes.
 For convenience, this example uses a [DBStore File Store](../../../system-administration/file-storage/other-file-store-types/dbstore.md) configured on the DXP database.
 The database server already started in this example includes the File Store.
-Please see [Configuring File Storage](../../../system-administration/file-storage.md) for information on configuring all File Store types.
+See [Configuring File Storage](../../../system-administration/file-storage.md) for information on configuring all File Store types.

 ## Start a Search Engine Server

 A DXP cluster requires a search engine (running as a separate process) accessible to all of the DXP cluster nodes.
-Please see [Installing a Search Engine](../../../using-search/installing-and-upgrading-a-search-engine/installing-a-search-engine.md) for more information.
+See [Installing a Search Engine](../../../using-search/installing-and-upgrading-a-search-engine/installing-a-search-engine.md) for more information.

 Create and configure an Elasticsearch server: